apache/spark/docs/configuration.md

   <td><code>spark.reducer.maxReqsInFlight</code></td>
   <td>Int.MaxValue</td>
   <td>
-    <code>spark.reducer.maxReqsInFlight</code> configuration limits the number of remote blocks to fetches at any given point.
+    This configuration limits the number of remote blocks to fetch at any given point.
-     Although <code>spark.reducer.maxSizeInFlight</code> puts a bound on the in flight data in terms of size, this is not always sufficient when the number of hosts in the cluster increase, this can lead to very large number of in-bound connections to one or more nodes, causing workers to fail under the load.
-Hence, "spark.reducer.maxReqsInFlight" is required.
+    When the number of hosts in the cluster increase, it might lead to very large number of in-bound connections to one or more nodes, causing the workers to fail under load.
+    By allowing it to limit the number of fetch requests, this scenario can be mitigated.
   </td>
 </tr>
 <tr>